How to Make a Lung Model in 6 Easy Steps

 Parts of the respiratory system in the DIY lung model

-respiratory system - full anatomy labeled
+respiratory system - anatomy diagram labeled for kids

-Did you know that your breathing team hangs out in your face, neck, and chest?
+Did you know your breathing team hangs out in your face, neck, and chest?
 The main members are these body parts:

 • Nose